History of Tennessee in Timeline

 2002: Knoxville Ice Bears Begin Play

-In 2002, the Knoxville Ice Bears began playing and became members of the Southern Professional Hockey League.
+In 2002, the Knoxville Ice Bears ice hockey team began playing.

-In 2004, Republican President George W. Bush increased his margin of victory in Tennessee from 4% to a 14% margin in 2000.
+In 2004, Republican President George W. Bush increased his margin of victory in Tennessee from a 4% to a 14% margin compared to 2000.

-In 2006, the state constitution was amended to outlaw same-sex marriage in Tennessee.
-This amendment was later invalidated by the 2015 U.S. Supreme Court case Obergefell v.
-Hodges.
+In 2006, the state constitution was amended to outlaw same-sex marriage.

-In 2007, Ron Ramsey became the first Republican Speaker of the State Senate since Reconstruction.
+In 2007, Ron Ramsey became the first Republican Speaker of the State Senate in Tennessee since Reconstruction.

 On December 23, 2008, the largest industrial waste spill in United States history occurred at TVA's Kingston Fossil Plant, releasing over 1.1 billion gallons of coal ash slurry into the Emory and Clinch Rivers.